ethereum/ERCs/ERCS/erc-eip_712_extensions.md

 ## Abstract

-This EIP improves on [EIP-712] signatures to better support smart contract accounts by 1) introducing signing domains as a way to prevent replay attacks when private keys are shared across accounts, and 2) allowing dapps and wallets to coordinate on the method that will be used to authenticate the signature.
+This ERC improves on [EIP-712] signatures to better support smart contract accounts by 1) introducing signing domains as a way to prevent replay attacks when private keys are shared across accounts, and 2) allowing dapps and wallets to coordinate on the method that will be used to authenticate the signature.

 [EIP-712]: ./erc-712.md